lexoyo/www.stastic.net/_posts/2019-08-29-whatever_i_change__my_website_does_not_update.md

 The "easy" way of fixing this is to undo what you did recently to find out what is wrong and when it starts to update again.
 You can use [Github commits views](https://help.github.com/en/articles/differences-between-commit-views) to see what was modified and when.

 A more professional way is to clone the website code on your local computer and run [Jekyll command lines](https://jekyllrb.com/docs/) to build the website and get a detailed error.
-Also you might want to read the section "[Professional support and custom developments]" to pay for support.
+Also you might want to read the section "[Professional support and custom developments](/docs/professional-support-and-custom-developments)" to pay for support.